Skip to main content

 A Deeper Look

 Between 1962 and 1975, the U.S. Army Corps of Engineers built four dams on the Lower Snake River, creating tiers of slack water reservoirs with no free-flow for over 140 river miles.
-These dams were to provide hydropower, an inland freight transportation waterway, and “regional prosperity.”
-However, by 1985 sockeye salmon runs (historically in the thousands) had begun a decline.
+These dams were built to provide an inland freight transportation waterway, and “regional prosperity.”
+The navigable waterway failed to bring the region prosperity, but the dams and their slack warm water reservoirs did decimate Snake River wild salmon and steelhead runs.
+By 1997 all four extant Snake River salmon and steelhead runs had been ESA-listed as threatened or endangered.
+Coho runs had become extinct.

 The Great Old Broads for Wilderness and our partners are speaking up against the demise of these critically endangered species and supporting restoration of free-flow and a natural ecosystem on the Lower Snake.